-RISK FACTORS . . .
-The Bonds involve certain risk factors and all prospective bidders are urged to examine carefully the Preliminary Official Statement with respect to the risk factors associated with the Bonds.
+RISK FACTORS...
+The Bonds involve certain risk factors.
+Prospective bidders are urged to examine carefully the entire Preliminary Official Statement, made a part hereof, with respect to the investment security of the Bonds.
 Particular attention should be given to the information set forth therein under the caption "RISK FACTORS."

-RESERVATION OF RIGHTS . . .
-The District reserves the right to reject any and all bids and to waive any and all irregularities, except time of filing.
+RESERVATION OF RIGHTS...
+The District reserves the right to reject any and all bids and to waive any and all irregularities except time of filing.